xournalpp/xournalpp.github.io/docs/community.md

 If you want to contribute to the codebase of Xournal++ you may create a [pull request on Github](https://github.com/xournalpp/xournalpp/pulls).
 Once the pull request is ready for review, one of the developer team will review it, suggest changes if necessary or accept/decline the pull request.
 If you plan some feature, that has not been requested in the issue tracker yet, better open an issue there first, so you know whether your work will be appreciated.
-Pull requests can be linked to specific issues, that will get automatically closed when the pull request is merged.